 Jul 3-6, 2018 -> Jul 20-23, 2018 Application deadline: June 15, 2018

 This Global Prep program takes you to Hokkaido, the northernmost island of Japan.
 Hokkaido’s capital city, Sapporo, is famous for its delicious cuisine and for hosting the 1972 Winter Olympics.
 During your two weeks abroad, you’ll have the chance to see some of the sights while learning the language from native speakers.
 You’ll also get together with local high schoolers to experience what teenage life is like in Japan.
 If you’re looking to spend your summer engaged in a rich cultural adventure, then this is the program for you!

-Your journey to Japan will begin in New York City, where you’ll meet the other members of your group.
+Your journey to Japan will begin in Los Angeles, where you’ll meet the other members of your group.
 Then you’ll travel together to Sapporo and be welcomed by AFS Staff or Volunteers.
 You’ll have some time to get comfortable and learn the essentials of Japanese culture at an arrival orientation.
 As you settle in, be sure to taste the famous white chocolate shiroi koibito cookies, which are made right in the city of Sapporo!

 Your language lessons will focus on basic Japanese, which means that beginners are welcome!
 Together you and your friends will learn some useful kanji (Japanese characters) and practice your pronunciation.
 You may share classes with other AFSers studying abroad in Japan, so you can expect to make lots of new friends.
 You'll also have the chance to attend regular high school classes like math and history, where you can observe the Japanese language at work!
 In between classes, you and your friends can participate in extracurricular activities like sports and the tea ceremony club.